schmidt1024/Blank/README.md

 ## How to use

 This template is for local developing under [Node.js®](http://nodejs.org/) and [Gulp](https://gulpjs.com/).
-A good workflow is to code your template on localhost and if it is ready to deploy it on the live server (e.g. copy via sftp).
+A good workflow is to code your template on localhost and if it is ready to deploy it on the live server.
 And for shure, you should have a [Joomla!™](https://www.joomla.org/) installation ready for this.

 ## Install